What in the world is Ayurveda?

 The relationship between our body and the elements

 Ayurveda is a complete system of medicine from India which translates to Ayur (life) and Veda (science).
-Developed by ancient sages well over 5000 years ago, Ayurveda addresses the individual connection of our mind and body with the world.
+Developed by ancient sages hundreds of thousands of years ago and passed down from generation to generation through oral tradition.
+Ayurveda addresses the individual connection of our mind and body with the world.
 It focuses both disease prevention and treatment through food/diet, herbs, yoga and pranayama (breathing practices) in order to bring our body to its natural state of balance.

 What is your Dosha?